 VI.
 Attorney Fees

 We are forthright and honest in dealing with our clients at all stages of representation.
 We avoid the grandiose promises made by some attorneys - particularly those who advise anyone who is arrested and who can pay a substantial fee to fight every aspect of the case.
 We also avoid the practice of many attorneys who, at the initial meeting, make a quick judgment about how indefensible the case appears to be.
 Our approach is to get all the facts before offering an opinion and then let you decide how you want to proceed.
 We offer flat or hourly fees.
-There is no charge for the initial office consultation.
-You can contact us at 414.291.9911 or at [email protected].
+There is no cost for the initial office consultation.
+If you are faced with an OWI drunk driving charge, contact us at 414.291.9911 or at [email protected].